padus/vacation/readme.md

 ### Windows System

-1. Create a new folder "C:\Program Files\UPS Monitoring Service" and copy the "vacation.exe" and "vacation.reg" files in it. *NB: If change folder name you'll have to update the "vacation.reg" file and the commands below accordingly.*
+1. Create a new folder "C:\Program Files\UPS Monitoring Service" and copy the "vacation.exe", "syslog_register.reg" and "syslog_unregister.reg" files in it.\
+   *NB: If change folder name you'll have to update the "syslog_register.reg" file and the commands below accordingly.*

-2. Double-click the "vacation.reg" file to register the service log message provider.
+2. Double-click the "syslog_register.reg" file to register the service log message provider.

 3. Open a Powershell console as Administrator and execute the following commands, making sure to replace <hubitat_ip> with the Hubitat hub actual IP address or hostname: